postlund/pyatv/docs/documentation/protocols.md

 # AirPlay 2

-In reality, AirPlay 2 has a lot in common with its predecessor, but a lot also differs so it deserves it's own capter.
+In reality, AirPlay 2 has a lot in common with its predecessor, but a lot also differs so it deserves its own capter.

-For now, main focus here is to describe how AirPlay can be setup for remote control only, i.e. how to get metadata for what is playing.
+For now, the main focus here is to describe how AirPlay can be set up for remote control only, i.e. how to get metadata for what is playing.
 Other parts will be added later.

 ## Service Discovery